-t is also recommended that all SDU's develop a process which allows all staff the opportunities to access E-learning in order to address their Safeguarding mandatory training compliance at the earliest timeframe possible, in order to address the shortfall in compliance with Mandatory Safeguarding Training.
-This will be reported and r nonitored through the Safeguarding Committee.
+- Committee members are asked to note the positive progress to date managed through the Safeguarding Committee and agree that Level 2 Safeguarding Training is Mandatory for all Health Board staff groups and forms part of their HB monitoring reporting processes. - Agree that all SDU's develop a process which allows all staff the opportunities to access eLearning to address their Safeguarding mandatory training compliance at the earliest timeframe possible, in order to address the shortfall in compliance with Mandatory Safeguarding Training.
+Progress related to this will be reported and monitored through the Safeguarding Committee.